24 Low-Cost Bathroom Updates That Won't Drain Your Savings

 Accessorize with Color

 There’s no need to lift a hammer to get a new look.
 Refresh any bath in a day by updating soft surfaces.
-New window treatments, rugs, towels, and shower curtains will brighten the bath.
+New window treatments, rugs, towels, and shower curtains will brighten a neutral bath.
 If you’re feeling crafty, back a storage unit with colorful adhesive paper and wrap storage bins with wide ribbons for an added dose of color.

-Related: How to Wallpaper Like a Pro
+Related: How to Properly Hang a Mirror

 Snag a flea market console or occasional table for just a few dollars and convert it into a stylish primitive vanity.
 A table also offers a comfortable surface height to support a vessel-style sink.
 Retrofit the top to accept a faucet.
 Or, use a wall-mount faucet, and there’s no need to cut into the table.
 Moisture-proof and protect the wood top with several coats of clear polyurethane.

 Replace Light Fixtures

 Paint Bathroom Cabinets